 Under the law of Florida, a hearing on a land use matter may be legislative or quasi-judicial.
 Although Florida law often provides specific direction as to whether specific types of hearings are quasi-judicial or legislative, as a general guideline, if the hearing is for the purpose of establishing land use policy that will have general applicability, the hearing is legislative and must be conducted in accord with procedures applicable to such hearings.
 Alternatively, if the purpose of the hearing is to apply general standards of this code to a development proposal, then the hearing is quasi-judicial and must be conducted in accordance with procedures applicable to such hearings.
 Set forth below are procedures for each type of hearing when such a hearing is to be held by either the Planning Commission, the Board, the Board of Adjustment or the Historic Preservation Board.
 The Chairman may vary these procedures in his or her discretion by reorganizing, rearranging or merging the sequence and order of the steps described so long as the result remains consistent with fundamental due process and the substantive rights of an affected person are not materially denied or subverted thereby.
-No variation of the substantive rights of an affected person are not materially denied or subverted thereby shall be construed as a failure to follow the law or as a departure from the essential requirements of the law.
+No variation of the procedures whereby the result remains consistent with fundamental due process and whereby the substantive rights of an affected person are not materially denied or subverted thereby shall be construed as a failure to follow the law or as a departure from the essential requirements of the law.